Records Management Office

-University records are important assets of Dalhousie University and are defined as information, regardless of format or medium, which is created, received, and maintained by the university and which provides evidence of its transactions or activities.
+University records are important assets of Dalhousie University and are defined as information—regardless of format or medium—that is created, received and maintained by the university and provides evidence of its transactions or activities.

 These records are to be managed within a records management framework that supports information governance throughout a record’s life cycle, from its creation or receipt, maintenance and use, to its ultimate disposition.
 The Records Management Program and staff have the tools and training to help you to achieve this.

 The Records Management Program will help you to: